Skip to content

 • Might include potential data inaccuracies, depending on how that data was collected.

-A fishbone diagram is a basic root cause analysis tool which is sometimes referred to as an Ishikawa or cause-and-effect diagram.
-The purpose of a fishbone diagram is to highlight all the possible causes of any given quality problem.
+An Ishikawa Chart or fishbone diagram is a basic root cause analysis tool which is sometimes referred to as a cause-and-effect diagram.
+The chart is named after its creator, Kaoru Ishikawa.
+The purpose of an Ishikawa chart is to highlight all the possible causes of any given quality problem.

-A fishbone diagram is a highly visual way to gain a clearer perspective of quality-related issues and problems, allowing for more in-depth analysis.
-Other benefits of using a fishbone diagram include:
+An Ishikawa chart or fishbone diagram is a highly visual way to gain a clearer perspective of quality-related issues and problems, allowing for more in-depth analysis.
+Other benefits of using an Ishikawa chart include:

 • Uncovers the granular causes of a quality issue